 - Boost Security – Beef up the security of your WordPress site using some of the best WordPress security plugins.

-We hope you enjoyed this article on how to migrate GoDaddy website builder site to WordPress.
+We hope you enjoyed this article on how to migrate the GoDaddy website builder site to WordPress.
 Now that you’ve successfully moved from GoDaddy to WordPress, you might want to check out our article on the 25 Must-Have WordPress Plugins for Business Websites.